deciduously/music/post.md

 }
 ```

 Throughout this post I will tend towards over-specifying types like this - we only need `Min2` (half tone) and `Maj2` (whole tone) for now, but at least this way we have a full toolkit to work with should the need arise.
+By including a numeric index with `Unison = 0`, each variant also gets assigned the next successive ID.
+This way we can refer to each by name but also get an integer corresponding to the number of semitones when needed.
+With this code we can use  `Interval::Octave as i8` to return `12_i8`.

+Now it stays contextually tagged.
 Clearly, there isn't a black key between every white key.
 The piano is designed to play notes from a category of scales called [diatonic scales](https://en.wikipedia.org/wiki/Diatonic_scale), where the full range of an octave consists of five whole steps and two half steps.
-We can see this visually on the keyboard - it has the same 8-length whole/half step pattern for the whole length.
+We can see this visually on the keyboard - it has the same 8-length whole/half step pattern all the way through.
+The distribution pattern begins on C, but the keyboard itself starts at A0 and ends at C8.
+A piano is thus designed because it can play music across the full range of diatonic stales.
+This is where we get those base 8 sequences.

-A [major scale](https://en.wikipedia.org/wiki/Major_scale) is the baseline scale.
+That pattern, that the numbering system is based around, is the C [major scale](https://en.wikipedia.org/wiki/Major_scale).
 Start at Middle C, the one highlighted in cyan above, and count up to the next C key, eight white keys to the left.
-THis is our baseline C-indexed exampled from above, `C D E F G A B C`.
 Each time you skip a black key is a whole step and if the two white keys are adjacent it's a half step.
 These are the steps you get counting up to the next C, when the pattern repeats.
 This totals 12 semitones per octave:

 ```txt
 whole, whole, half, whole, whole, whole, half